yasingole/Dev-Ops-Project/README.md

 ```

 ## Modules: Webapp
-This webapp module will create or EC2 instances running our Nginx webapp and our application load balancer.
+This webapp module will create our EC2 instances running our Nginx webapp and the application load balancer.

 `Variables.tf` Components:
-- Environment Variable (to allow selection of the production environment)
+- Environment Variable (to allow selection of the production environments)
 - Public Subnets
 - Private Subnets
 - Public Subnets ID